Rheumatoid Arthritis Specialty Pharmacy

 Rheumatoid arthritis is a chronic inflammatory disorder affecting joints

-Rheumatoid arthritis (RA) is chronic disease of the joints.
+Rheumatoid arthritis (RA) is autoimmune disorder and chronic disease of the joints.
 RA causes the joints to become swollen (inflamed), stiff, and painful.
 Over time, inflammation may destroy the joint tissues which can limit daily activities and make it hard to walk and/or use the hands.
 The disease is more common in women than in men, and typically begins between the ages of 40 to 60.

 The exact cause of rheumatoid arthritis (RA) is unknown.
 RA is an autoimmune disease, meaning the body's natural defense system attacks the joints.
 Components of the immune system attack the soft tissue that lines the joints (synovial tissue) and can also attack connective tissue in many other parts of the body such as blood vessels and lungs.
 Eventually cartilage, bone, and ligaments of the joint erode (wear away) which causes deformity, instability, and scarring within the joint.
 Many factors including genetic predisposition may influence the pattern of the disease.
 Unknown environmental factors (such as viral infections and cigarette smoking) are also thought to play a role.